shdlabs/SSTorytime/docs/Tutorial.md

 Listening at http://localhost:8080

 </pre>
-You should see a webpage:
+If you load the test `page.html` into a browser, you should see a webpage, something like this:

 ![Alpha interface](https://github.com/markburgess/SSTorytime/blob/main/docs/figs/webapp1.png 'Testing a web interface')